Bahashem/ReactPortfolio/README.md

 License:MIT

 Description
-This is a REACT portfolio of my work samples used to highlight my skills for potential employers.
+This is a REACT Portfolio of my work samples used to highlight my skills for potential employers.

 Table of Content
 1.Installation Instructions 2.Usage Information 3.Contribution 4.Tests 5.Questions